RobKnop/PodNet/README.md

 9. Tags (?)

 ####Post (Object)
-Posts cotain a podcast episode with a own iniatl comment from the PostWriter Posts have the following functionality
+Posts contain a podcast episode with a own initial comment from the PostWriter Posts have the following functionality

 1. Like